-Mining cryptocurrencies became almost a sport all around the world in 2017 and 2018.
-Investors, performing their mining activities on GPU or Antminer devices during the boom in 2017, are mostly still mining cryptocurrencies.
-Some have extended their facilities by acquiring more graphics cards or ASIC modules.
-In the internet you will surely find several guides: What is mining cryptocurrency.
-More and more people are also asking the question: What is it about mining cryptocurrency?
-For those who want to quickly start mining cryptocurrencies on the computer and the GPU in 2018 and further in 2019, we present the step by step guide.
+Mining cryptocurrencies became almost a sport all around the world during cryptocurrency bubble.
+Investors, performing their mining activities on GPU or Antminer devices are mostly ceased mining cryptocurrencies.
+Only some have extended their facilities by acquiring more graphics cards or ASIC modules.
+In the internet you will surely find several guides, as more and more people are also asking the question what is it about mining cryptocurrency?
+For those who want to quickly start mining cryptocurrencies on the computer and the GPU, we present the step by step guide.

-How to quickly start mining cryptocurrencies on a computer in 2018?
+How to quickly start mining cryptocurrencies on a computer?

 If you are looking for TLDR; (too long didn’t read;), please check out short list of the guide’s content below.

 - Get a graphics card, if possible, buy when cryptocurrency market is down to get better price.
-We selected RX480.
+We got RX480.

 - Plug it in and configure it on a desktop computer that you have permanent access to.
 We used normal Windows desktop.